OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-03.md

 ## 1 Samuel 3:7

-Now Samuel did not yet know the Lord, and the word of the Lord had not yet been revealed to him.
+Samuel hadn't yet met with the Lord, and the word of the Lord had not been disclosed to him.

 ## 1 Samuel 3:8